 Is wool running apparel durable?

-If there is a major downside to wool apparel, it lies in its durability.
-Wool tends to be less durable than synthetic materials, including polyester and nylon and can be prone to tears and rips that run.
+If there is a significant downside to wool apparel, it is its durability.
+Wool tends to be less durable than synthetic materials, including polyester and nylon and can be prone to tears and rips that spread quickly.

-To extend the lifespan of wool clothing, it’s important to wash them in cold water and let them dry on a line instead of putting them in a dryer.
-A properly cared-for piece of wool clothing can last for a long time and is well worth the investment.
+To extend the lifespan of wool clothing, it’s important to wash everything in cold water and let it dry on a line instead of putting it in a dryer.
+A properly cared-for piece of wool clothing can last a long time and is well worth the investment.

 Is wool clothing good for hot-weather running?

 Because of its unique moisture-wicking properties, wool is an excellent option for running in the heat.
-Wool transfers sweat from the skin before it can coalesce into droplets that get your shirt wet.
-This can help keep you cool and dry in the heat.
-By using wool blends for material, companies can create extremely thin garments that still maintain all of the advantages of wool without being heavy or warm.
+Wool transfers sweat from the skin before it can coalesce into droplets that get your shirt wet, helping keep you cool and dry in the heat.
+By using wool blends, companies can create extremely thin garments that still maintain all of the advantages of wool without being heavy or warm.
 The Icebreaker ZoneKnit Merino Short Sleeve T-Shirt is incredibly light and perfect for hot-weather outings.

 Is wool clothing good for cold-weather running?